 Cath Kenney was pleased to be a judge for this event, “It is a privilege witnessing the talent and passion of emerging artists.
 My thanks go to the Grassroots Festival for empowering the students of the Algonquin College Performing Arts program”.

 The Grassroots Festival is a family-friendly gathering of folk music, dance and spoken word.
-This not-for-profit organization is run entirely by volunteers and prides itself for the participatory workshops it provides, cultivating community and nurturing inclusivity and diversity in a fun and friendly way.
+It’s called Grassroots because it is!
+This not-for-profit organization is run entirely by volunteers, and prides itself for the well-known and emerging performers, and participatory workshops it provides, cultivating community, embracing diversity and nurturing inclusivity in a fun and friendly way.

 “The Ottawa Grassroots Festival: Cultivating Community.”